 Liver cancer surgery

 At this time, surgery, either with resection (removal of the tumor) or a liver transplant, offers the only reasonable chance to cure liver cancer.
-If all known cancer in the liver is successfully removed, you will have the best outlook.
+If all cancer in the liver is successfully removed, you will have the best outlook.

 Surgery to remove part of the liver is called partial hepatectomy.
 This operation is considered for a single tumor that has not grown into blood vessels.
-It is only an option in patients with good liver function who are healthy enough for surgery and all of the tumor can be removed while leaving enough healthy liver behind.
+It is only an option in patients with good liver function who are healthy enough for surgery.
 Unfortunately, most liver cancers cannot be completely removed.
 Often the cancer is in too many different parts of the liver, is too large, or has spread beyond the liver.